ashiknur/Advanced_java_question_solve/Question2021.md

 #### c) Why should we use JDBC?
-  - JDBC (Java Database Connectivity) is used for connecting Java applications to a wide range of databases.
-It provides a standard API for database-independent connectivity between the Java programming language and a wide range of databases.
-This enables developers to write database applications using a pure Java API.
+Java Database Connectivity (JDBC) is a standard Java API that provides a way to interact with relational databases.
+Here are some reasons to use JDBC:
+- **Database Connectivity:** JDBC provides a standard interface for connecting Java applications with relational databases.
+- **Database Independence:** It allows the development of database-independent applications.
+You can switch databases by changing the JDBC driver without changing the application code.
+- **Transaction Management:** JDBC supports transaction management, allowing you to group multiple SQL statements into a single transaction.
+- **Dynamic SQL Generation:** JDBC allows the generation of SQL statements dynamically, which is useful for building flexible database applications.
+- **Portability:** JDBC is a part of the Java Standard Edition (SE) platform, making it a portable solution for database access in Java applications.

 #### d) Write a Java program to illustrate "Constructor Overloading”.